BZIvanov/Learning-AWS/demos/CDK-s3/cdk/README.md

 First run **cdk synth** to create your CloudFormation template. **cdk.out** folder will be created, you can review the content of what this command did.

 Next run **cdk bootstrap** in case you are going to deploy some assets.
+This command is executed only once to set our environment.

 Next run **cdk deploy --profile username** to access AWS with profile different than the default one.
 Check for _aws configure_ for additional info on how to configure named profiles.